TheoTechnicguy/Etterbeek-Testing/README.md

 ## Requirements
 This repository is designed for Windows 10.
 This repository works with a webbrowser driver.
-* If you use Google Chrome, check the Chrome branch for the appropriate code.
-[Chromedriver](https://chromedriver.chromium.org/downloads) is here.
 * If you use Mozilla Firefox, check the Firefox branch for the appropriate code.
 [Geckodriver](https://github.com/mozilla/geckodriver/releases) from Mozilla for Firefox.
+* If you use Google Chrome, check the Chrome branch for the appropriate code.
+[Chromedriver](https://chromedriver.chromium.org/downloads) from Google for Chrome.

 The drivers have to exists in the same (work) directory/folder as the program.

 ## Notes on pre-0.2.0 `CovRecord.py` versions.